 The interest in endometrial biopsy

-After careful examination, the pathologist shall prepare a detailed report on the analysis of the sample, including the shape of the tissue, the size and number of cells in the tissue, and the detection of any other characteristic indicating the presence of a specific abnormality.
+After careful examination, the pathologist shall prepare a detailed report on the analysis of the sample.
+Which includes the shape of the tissue, the size and number of cells, and the detection of any other characteristic indicating the presence of a specific abnormality.
 The report also includes a detailed explanation of normal or abnormal cell growth.

 Abnormal results may reveal one of the following conditions :